Uruguayan food is similar to Argentine cuisine; both South American countries are fiercely carnivorous and share a love for dulce de leche.

 Uruguayan Wines

-Uruguay has a range of wines to choose from; some have a sweet taste, while others have a rich depth.
-Among my top picks are Uruguay's tannat wines, especially those from Canelones.
+Uruguay has a range of wines; some taste sweet, while others have a rich depth.
+Among my top picks are Uruguay's Tannat wines, especially those from Canelones.

 musa